Diego-Zanetti-Braga/oil-and-gas/Oil & gas Industry.md

 # Lifecycle of an Oil & Gas Field

-Exploration: Find Oil & Gas fields
+- Exploration: Find Oil & Gas fields.
+It's when wildcat wells are drilled (Exploration drolling).
-Appraisal (pt: Avaliação): Surveying and obtaining information about Oil & Gas reservois in order to decide whether or not to proceed with the development of a field.
+- Appraisal (pt: Avaliação): Surveying and obtaining information about Oil & Gas reservois in order to decide whether or not to proceed with the development of a field (Appraisal Drilling).
-Development: Planning phase.
+- Development: Planning phase.
 Assessing the production facilities and constructing the production platform.
-Production: Extraction of well fluids to the surface and preparing them for use in a refinery.
+- Production: Extraction of well fluids to the surface and preparing them for use in a refinery (Production Drilling).
-Decommissioning: The and of a field when it is no longer economic for the operator to continue production.
+- Decommissioning: The and of a field when it is no longer economic for the operator to continue production.

+# Seismic Surveys

+Seismic data is used to compare the data to a reservoir model and try to find potencial oil and gas reserves.

+# Drilling Rigs (Drilling Equipment/Platform)
+- Landrig
+- Fixed Platform (already in the whater)
+- Jack-up rig
+- Semi-submersible
+- Drillship
+- Tension Leg Platform

+# Drilling fluid (drilling mud)

+Is a fluid hat circulates through the drill string and back uo the annulus.
+It does the folowing purposes:
+- Clean the bit and rock face, increasing the bit penetration.
+- Coll the drill bit (pt: broca), extending the bit life.
+- Remove drilling debris (pt: detritos), by carrying it up the annulus and out of the hole to be treated and analysed by mud engineers.
+- Exert (pt: exercer) backpressure on the formation, wich prevents hydrocarbonsfrom entering the well bore.

 # Therms
 API: American Petroleum Institute.